1998 Georgia state elections: Attorney General

 Appointed to the position the previous year, Democratic incumbent Attorney General Thurbert Baker ran unopposed in the Democratic primary.
 With 50.9% of the vote, he defeated Republican State Representative David Ralston (45.3%) and Libertarian candidate Walker Chandler (3.8%) to win a full term, becoming one of the first two African American state Attorney General in Georgia.

 Secretary of State

 Democratic State Representative Cathy Cox ran for Georgia Secretary of State in 1998 and defeated Republican candidate John A. McCallum with 56.6% of the vote, becoming the 25th Secretary of State of Georgia and the first woman elected to the position.

 Labor Commissioner

 Democratic State Representative Mike Thurmond defeated Republican candidate John F. Collins 52.7-47.3.

 Insurance and Fire Commissioner

 Republican incumbent John Oxendine defeated Democratic State Representative Henrietta Canty and Libertarian candidate Joshua Batcheler.

 School Superintendent

 Republican incumbent Linda Schrenko defeated Democratic candidate Joe Martin and Libertarian Michael Cartwright.

 Public Service Commission

 In the first election for the PSC to use "residency districts" for the at-large seats, Republican incumbent Bobby Baker defeated Democratic candidate Anna Hargis for a second term.
 In a special election to succeed Dave Baker, Democrat Lauren "Bubba" McDonald defeated Jim Cole and Jim Kulstad.

+Georgia General Assembly

+Members were elected to the 145th Georgia General Assembly.